campusjam/campusjam.github.io/index.md

 For display and navigation among its five pages, the application uses [Flow Router](https://github.com/kadirahq/flow-router).

-Routing is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).
+Routing is defined in [imports/startup/client/router.js](https://github.com/campusjam/campusjam/blob/master/app/imports/startup/client/router.js).

-Campusjam defines the following routes:
+Campus Jam defines the following routes:

   * The `/` route goes to the public landing page.
   * The `/home` route goes to your home page.